SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 > ~~~
 > {: .output}
 >
-> We must use np.copy to force separate memory.
-Otherwise NumPy tries its hardest to make slices be views on data.
+> We must use np.copy to force the use of separate memory and actually copy the values.
+Otherwise NumPy tries its hardest to make slices be *views* on data, referencing the values and not copying them.
 {: .callout}

 ### Elementwise Operations on Multiple Arrays